takugian/quick-tutorials-with-aws/dynamodb/dynamotableautoscaling/README.md

 # dynamotableautoscaling

-This project creates:
+This project creates a DynamoDB table with auto Scaling configured.
-- A DynamoDB table
-    - Auto Scaling configured;

 ## Helpful links